NicholasDow/BookMakingGuide/demo.md

 disease in a controlled form, could reduce the likelihood of death.

 Each case represents one person with two variables: and .
-The variable takes two levels: or , indicating whether the person was inoculated or not.
-The variable has outcomes or .
-These data are summarized in Tables [\[smallpoxContingencyTable\]](#smallpoxContingencyTable){reference-type="ref" reference="smallpoxContingencyTable"}
+The variable takes two levels: yes or no, indicating whether the person was inoculated or not.
+The variable has outcomes lived or died.
+These data are summarized in
+Tables [\[smallpoxContingencyTable\]](#smallpoxContingencyTable){reference-type="ref"
+reference="smallpoxContingencyTable"}
 and [\[smallpoxProbabilityTable\]](#smallpoxProbabilityTable){reference-type="ref"